elastic/kibana/docs/configuration.md

 #### `targetPRLabels`

 Labels that will be added to the target (backport) pull request.
-This can be useful if you, at a later time, want to filter for backport PRs.
+This can be useful if you, at a later time, want to find the backport PRs.

 CLI: `--labels backport --labels apm-team`